 - Qualitative Data Analysis

-- Fall 2020 (and beyond) entrants: 8 credits language studies OR 8 credits intercultural competence
+- 8 credits language studies OR 8 credits intercultural competence

-- Fall 2020 (and beyond) entrants: 19 credits, must include 9 from approved list
+- 19 credits, must include 9 from approved list

-- Students may use their electives to take additional language studies or intercultural competence courses
+- Students may also use their electives to take additional language studies and/or intercultural competence courses

 IEM Practicum (3 credits)

 Courses taught in your chosen language combine language skills development with topics related to your degree work and professional interests.
 Our intercultural competence offerings provide the cross-cultural skills needed to pursue global careers.

 Students starting their degree in spring 2020 are required to take 8 credits of language studies and 4 credits of intercultural competence.

 Students starting their degree in fall 2020 or later choose either 8 credits of language studies or 8 credits of intercultural competence.
 Additional language or ICC courses may be taken as electives.